 - 1.1 The Worcestershire Green Infrastructure Partnership (WGIP) is a cross-disciplinary partnership of statutory agencies, voluntary organisations, local district councils and the county council.
 The purpose of the Partnership is to optimise planning and delivery of green infrastructure (GI) in Worcestershire.
 The partners represent a diverse range of interests and sectors, encompassing the natural and historic environment, sustainability, recreation and transport. - 1.2 One of the Partnership's roles is to publish the Worcestershire Green Infrastructure Strategy.
-The Strategy is a non-statutory county-wide guidance document which aims to: - direct and drive the delivery of GI in Worcestershire; and - inform relevant strategies and plans of partner organisations. - 1.3 The evidence base for the Worcestershire Green Infrastructure Strategy comprises the following four documents. - GI Framework Document 1 establishes the GI concept and policy context for Worcestershire - GI Framework Document 2 establishes the Environmental Character Areas based on natural environment datasets - GI Framework Document 3 explores the supply, potential need and capacity of strategic recreational assets - GI Framework Document 4 investigates the economic, health and climate change benefits of GI - 1.4 The Strategy contains high-level priorities which should be explored in more detail at the local and site level. - 1.5 More detail about the Worcestershire Green Infrastructure Partnership and about GI research in Worcestershire can be found in Appendix A.
+The Strategy is a non-statutory county-wide guidance document which aims to: - direct and drive the delivery of GI in Worcestershire; and - inform relevant strategies and plans of partner organisations. - 1.3 The evidence base for the Worcestershire Green Infrastructure Strategy comprises the following four documents1. - GI Framework Document 1 establishes the GI concept and policy context for Worcestershire - GI Framework Document 2 establishes Environmental Character Areas based on natural environment datasets - GI Framework Document 3 explores the supply, potential need and capacity of strategic recreational assets - GI Framework Document 4 investigates the economic, health and climate change benefits of GI - 1.4 The Strategy contains high-level priorities which should be explored in more detail at the local and site level. - 1.5 More detail about the Worcestershire Green Infrastructure Partnership, the Worcestershire GI evidence base, and the local and national policy context for the GI Strategy can be found in Appendix A.